-- houses, plant growth facilities (including growth rooms in buildings and suitable glasshouses) and large-scale production facilities on industrial sites. - Wherever possible GM work should use micro-organisms that have been disabled with mutations preventing their growth outside the controlled environment of a laboratory test tube.
+- 6.4 GM work should comply with the Health & Safety Commission's contained use regulations and should only be carried out in registered laboratories, animal houses, plant growth facilities (including growth rooms in buildings and suitable glasshouses) and large-scale production facilities on industrial sites. - 6.5 Wherever possible GM work should use micro-organisms that have been disabled with mutations preventing their growth outside the controlled environment of a laboratory test tube.
 Where GMMs that are not disabled and still capable of growth outside the laboratory are used, extra control measures should be in place before the work can commence. - 6.6 Risk assessments and containment measures should comply with GMO(CU) (2000) and GMO(CU) Amendment (2005). - 6.7 The University is a registered site (GM 239) and currently has two laboratories which operate at Containment Level 1 (the lowest of four Levels).
 All proposed GM work should be approved by the Genetic Modification Safety Committee (GMSC).